US STOCKS-Wall St higher as banks, consumer stocks rise

 By Tanya Agrawal

-June 28 Wall Street was higher in late morning trading on Wednesday as financial and consumer stocks led a broad rally among the major sectors.
+June 28 (Reuters) - Wall Street was higher in late morning trading on Wednesday as financial and consumer stocks led a broad rally among the major sectors.

 Bank stock reflected a rise in treasury yields, following a Reuters report that the market had overinterpreted chief Mario Draghi's comments that the ECB was ready to start withdrawing the emergency stimulus for the economy.